 Luckily, these symptoms improve over time.

-The embryo transfer is the least painful part of an IVF cycle.
+The embryo transfer procedure is the least painful part of an IVF cycle.

-All it involves is a speculum examination and inserting a small catheter through the cervix and into the uterus.
+It involves a speculum examination and the insertion of a small catheter through the cervix and into the uterus.

 The discomfort you experience will likely be similar to that of a pap smear.

 You might feel some mild cramping after the procedure, but this usually subsides quickly.